In this post, I will share my best practices for getting a handle on your SPF record.

 To summarize what we have done

-- The main SPF record is cleaned up by deleting 7 DNS lookups, this with segmenting your email streams with subdomains and using SPF macros.
+- The main SPF record is cleaned up by deleting 7 DNS lookups, this with segmenting your email streams with subdomains and using an SPF macro for fixed sender addresses.

 - We deleted the